-How did the Roman Empire Stand the Test of Time?
+How did the Roman Empire come to be?

 One of the reasons why The Roman Empire existed for so long was due to their succession of Emperors who ensured that The Roman Empire would maintain their stance in the world and even increase their influence.